 Let me explain each piece:

-terminationGracePeriodSeconds: 45 — This is the total budget Kubernetes gives the pod to shut down.
+terminationGracePeriodSeconds — The total budget Kubernetes gives the pod to shut down.
 It must be longer than your preStop sleep + the time your application needs to drain connections.
-With a 10s sleep, you still have 35 seconds for graceful shutdown.
+For NEG-backed services on GKE, Google’s guidance goes up to 3.5 minutes (210 seconds) paired with a 120-second preStop.
+The picking-the-numbers section below works through how to land on a value that matches your traffic.

 startupProbe — This is the counterpart to preStop, but for pod startup.
-Without it, the readiness probe starts checking immediately, and a slow-starting application (like Next.js which needs to compile routes) might fail health checks and get killed before it’s ready.
+Without it, the readiness probe starts checking immediately, and a slow-starting application might fail health checks and get killed before it’s ready.
 The startup probe gives it up to 60 seconds (12 failures × 5s period) to initialize before liveness/readiness probes kick in.

 readinessProbe on /api/healthz — Using a dedicated health endpoint instead of the root / path is important.
 The root path might render a full page, hit the database, or return a large response.
 A health endpoint should be a lightweight check that returns 200 when the app is ready to serve traffic.
 When the readiness probe fails, Kubernetes removes the pod from the Service endpoints — this is the in-cluster equivalent of what the load balancer does externally.